Activities requiring a license

-The Act requires that the use of animals for Scientific Procedures be authorised by a Scientific Procedures licence issued by the Head of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), and administered through the Licensing and Audit Branch as the licensing authority.
-Scientific Procedures include the use of animals for:
+The Prevention of Cruelty to Animals Act 1986 requires that the use of animals for scientific procedures be authorised by a scientific procedures licence issued by the Head of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), and administered through the Licensing and Audit Unit as the licensing authority.
+Scientific procedures include the use of animals for:

 - acquiring, demonstrating or developing knowledge

 - developing or testing the use, hazards, safety, or efficiency of vaccines, substances, drugs, materials or appliances intended for use in connection with human beings or animals.

 Production of biological products must be licensed if those products are

 for use in research or teaching, or if the techniques used are considered to be

 sufficiently pioneering.
 In addition, the breeding of a new strain or hybrid of